aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

  just to fix this typo in label's text?"
 * "This asshole pushed some crap and the red build is blocking my work now."
 * "This imbecile is not able even to use IDE for code formatting." another
-    variant: "This dumbass reformatted all the code in a project using his f*cking IDE"
+    variant: "This dumbass reformatted all the code in the whole project using his f*cking IDE"
 * "Console outputs in production code?
 Seriously?"
 * "The code can not even be compiled after this changes(facepalm)".
 * And, my favourite, the situation of "Some fixes" commit message in VCS history.

 Of course, this list of small annoying problems can be endless, but I hope you got the idea what really enrages me :)